Learn how to prevent data breaches by catching stolen credentials early enough to reset them.

 Malicious insiders steal data intentionally.
 But negligent insiders cause more incidents.
 They email sensitive files to personal accounts or disable security controls because they’re inconvenient.
 Phishing catches them despite training.

-Credential monitoring continuously scans dark web marketplaces and infostealer logs for your organization’s exposed passwords.
-It also checks breach databases for leaked credentials.
-When exposures appear, security teams can reset passwords before attackers exploit them.
+Credential monitoring continuously scans dark web marketplaces and infostealer logs for your company’s exposed passwords.
+It also checks third-party breach data for leaked credentials.
+When exposures appear, security teams can reset the passwords before attackers log in.

-This is where most organizations have zero visibility.
+Most security teams have zero visibility here.
 Your employees’ credentials are leaking right now through third-party breaches and infostealer infections.
-Without monitoring, you won’t know until attackers use them.
+Without monitoring, you find out when an attacker logs in with one.

 Dark web monitoring watches criminal marketplaces where credentials get sold.
 Infostealer log monitoring catches credentials captured by malware on infected devices.
 Third-party breach monitoring alerts you when vendors expose your data.